WillLewis/newline-adjuster/README.md

-# Remove Multiple Empty Lines Plugin for Obsidian
+# Newline Adjuster for Obsidian

 An Obsidian plugin to replace multiple empty lines with a single empty line, with preview and undo functionality.